1. Home

 1. What is CNC and MIS?
 CNC Full Form in Share Market

 Stock market investors often come across the terms CNC, MIS, NRML etc. while buying and selling stocks.
-This is because CNC, MIS and NRML are product codes used to determine the type of order investors place.
+CNC, MIS and NRML are product codes used to determine the type of order placed by the investors.

-• What is CNC and CNC’s full form in the share market?
+• What is CNC and CNC full form in share market?

 • What is the margin available in CNC orders?